 12. Structural damping#

-As a first approximation, a large number of structures can be treated as undamped structures that, if constrained so that there’s no rigid motion allowed, can be represented by the second order system
+As a first approximation, a large number of structures can be treated as undamped structures governed by the second-order dynamical system

-This kind of systems are conveniently described using modal basis, as modes (or free/natural modes of vibrations) are orthogonal w.r.t. both mass and stiffness matrix.
+This kind of systems are conveniently described using a modal basis, see Modal methods for structural problems, that simultaneously diagonalize mass and stiffness matrices.

 12.1.
 Small damping#